 Step 1.
 Targeting

-Tell Optimizely where your campaign will run.
+Set where the campaign will run.
 Pages are the places on your site where you deliver targeted experiences.

 Click the Target By drop-down and select Saved Pages to add an existing page to your campaign.
 Or, select URL to manually enter a new URL.